tanerg/python-assignment2/report/report.md

 - **GeoPandas**: Geospatial data manipulation and integration with shapefiles and GeoJSON.
 - **Folium**: Interactive choropleth maps and geographical visualizations.
 - **Branca**: Custom color maps and legends for Folium.

-If we had more time, we would:
-- Add analysis of trends to show important changes
-- Make map more interactive
-- Add more information about population
-- Add feature to compare different regions

-Overall, assignment gave us good experience with pandas, visualization libraries and Python project structure.

 We developed an interactive choropleth map using `folium` and `ipywidgets` that allows users to explore COVID-19 statistics across the Netherlands.
 The map visualizes the data on three geographical levels — municipality, province, and national — and supports both monthly and yearly aggregations.